Samsung/Universum/doc/configuring.rst

 .. note::

     Some common actions, such as ``echo`` or ``cp``, are bash features and not actual programs to run.
-These features should be called as ``["bash", "-C", "echo -e 'Some line goes here'"]``.
+These features should be called as ``["bash", "-c", "echo -e 'Some line goes here'"]``.
 Note that in this case the string to be passed to bash is one argument containing white spaces and therefore not splat by commas.

 .. _build_environment: